Forward – Curt King

 From the East Coast we have two great up n’ coming melodic Power Metal bands.
 VIRGIN STEELE and ESP.
 First up is a condensed interview with David DeFeis, singer for V.S.

 *Before I forget, I still have some left-over promo posters from these guys.
 If you would like one, then use the handy contact form (top right hand side) on this site and leave your contact info and address and why you want one.
-The first 25 to respond will get one.

 Since the release of the band’s highly acclaimed début in the latter part of 1982, VIRGIN STEELE have continued to deliver nothing but the “noblest” of Metal.
 Virgin Steele is the eponymous début album by this New York Metal band.
 This was the first album released by Music for Nations label in Europe.